La donna è mobile: Music

 The almost comical-sounding theme of "La donna è mobile" is introduced immediately.
 The theme is repeated several times in the approximately two to three minutes it takes to perform the aria, but with the important—and obvious—omission of the last bar.
 This has the effect of driving the music forward as it creates the impression of being incomplete and unresolved, which it is, ending not on the tonic (B) or dominant (F♯) but on the submediant (G♯).
-Once the Duke has finished singing, however, the theme is once again repeated; but this time it includes the last, and conclusive, bar and finally resolving to the tonic of B major.
+Once the Duke has finished singing, however, the theme is once again repeated; this time, it includes the last—and conclusive—bar and finally resolves to the tonic of B major.
 The song is in strophic form with an orchestral ritornello.

 Libretto

+The lyrics are based on a phrase by King Francis I of France, Souvent femme varie, bien fol qui s'y fie.
+[Women are fickle, and who trusts them is a fool.], that he, deceived by one of his numerous mistresses, reputedly engraved on a window pane.
+Victor Hugo used this phrase verbatim in his play, Le roi s'amuse, on which Rigoletto is based.
+Fleury François Richard depicted in an 1804 oil painting Francis engraving the lines.